Does DeSean Jackson's Return this Season Make Much Sense?

 That day has passed, though the Eagles may have other plans.

-The team activated the oft-injured, veteran receiver into the 21-day window to return from Injured Reserve on Monday.
+The team activated the oft-injured, veteran receiver from Injured Reserve on Saturday, and will he play on Sunday against the Dallas Cowboys.
 Jackson, who turned 34 earlier this month, has been on IR since suffering his latest injury on Oct.
 22 against the New York Giants.

 To say that he has been a disappointment in his return to the Eagles after five years spent with two different teams would be an understatement.